Master Moisturizing: Combination Skin Tutorial

 Dealing with Excess Shine

 If your T-zone is still getting too oily, try using even less product in those areas or look for a mattifying primer.
-You might also benefit from a **sebum-regulating skincare** product used before your moisturiser.
+You might also benefit from a **sebum-regulating skincare** product used before your moisturizer.

 Addressing Dry Patches